ExLeonem/tf-al/README.md

-# Active learning in tensorflow
+# Active learning with tensorflow

 # Index